cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 }
 ```

-If there's a C function like:
+If there is such a function in C language:

 ```c
 Point3D addPoint(Point3D p1, Point3D p2);
 ```

-The corresponding Cangjie declaration would be:
+Then correspondingly, this function can be declared like this in Cangjie:

 <!-- run -example00-->